Direct Mail

 A lift note is a short letter that precedes the main letter.
 Usually, the note comes from someone other than the main letter’s author and is the first thing the reader sees when they open the outside envelope.
 The primary objective of a lift note is to “hook” the recipient and encourage them to read the rest of the direct mail fundraising package’s contents.
 However, the note’s other goal is to deepen the reader's connection to the organization and give a donation.

-Types of List Notes
+Types of Lift Notes

 There are several different approaches to lift notes.
 These are the most common that you may have overlooked or never established as part of your donor communications.